Kim Hoon: Life

 Kim was born on May 5, 1948, in Seoul, Korea.
 After graduating from Whimoon High School, Kim Hoon was admitted to Korea University in 1966.
 He joined Hankook Ilbo as a journalist in 1973.

 He made his debut as a novelist at the age of forty-seven with the publication of Memories of Earthenware with Comb Teeth Pattern.
 His second novel.
 Song of the Sword (칼의 노래), which was awarded the prestigious Dong-in Literature Prize, was a literary sensation and made him one of the most recognized names in Korean literature.
 Two years later in 2003, Kim's reputation as a writer of exceptional talent was confirmed when his first published short-story "Cremation" was chosen as the winner of Lee Sang Literature Prize.
 Kim worked as a journalist for 20 years before becoming a writer and is well known for refusing to use anything but a pencil when he writes.
 He is also an avid cyclist who does not have a driver's license and has written a series of essays on his bicycle travels across the south of the Korean peninsula.

+He married Lee Yeon-hwa in 1974.
+They have a daughter (Kim Ji-yeon, who later founded Siren Pictures - the production company behind The Fortress, itself based on a novel by Kim Hoon) and a son (Kim Ji-kang).